-is planning to extend a to The to expand and upgrade its Banjul port.
+India is planning to extend a line of credit to The Gambia to expand and upgrade its Banjul port.

 The West African nation has already received a $45 million line of credit (LoC).
 Pending due-diligence, an in-principle approval for credit to The Gambia has been granted.